Jean-Jacques-Régis de Cambacérès: Private life

-Cambacérès was a homosexual, his sexual orientation was well-known, and he does not seem to have made any effort to conceal it.
+Cambacérès' homosexual orientation was well-known, and he does not seem to have made any effort to conceal it.
 He remained unmarried, and kept to the company of other bachelors.
 Napoleon is recorded as making a number of jokes on the subject.
 Upon hearing that Cambacérès had recruited a woman for a mission, Napoleon responded with, "my compliments, so you have come closer to women?".
 Robert Badinter once mentioned in a speech to the French National Assembly, during debates on reforming the homosexual age of consent, that Cambacérès was known in the gardens of the Palais-Royal as "Tante Urlurette".

-In fact, however, Cambacérès was not responsible for ending the legal prosecution of homosexuals.
-He did play a key role in drafting the Code Napoléon, but this was a civil law code.
+While Cambacérès was not responsible for ending the legal prosecution of homosexuals, he did play a key role in drafting the Code Napoléon, but this was a civil law code.
 He had nothing to do with the Penal Code of 1810, which covered sexual crimes.

 The authors of the Penal Code of 1810 had the option of reintroducing a law against male homosexuality but there is no evidence that they even considered doing so.
-This had nothing to do with the influence of Cambacérès, as recent research has shown.
 However, Napoleonic officials could and did repress public expressions of homosexuality using other laws, such as "offenses against public decency".
 Nevertheless, despite police surveillance and harassment, the Revolutionary and Napoleonic era was a time of relative freedom for homosexuals and opened the modern era of legal toleration for homosexuality in Europe.
 Napoleonic conquests imposed the principles of Napoleon's Penal Code (including the decriminalization of homosexuality) on many other parts of Europe, including Belgium, the Netherlands, the Rhineland, and Italy.
 Other states freely followed the French example, including Bavaria in 1813 and Spain in 1822.